List of incarnations of Spider-Man: Otto Octavius

-Otto Octavius swapped bodies with Peter Parker during the "Dying Wish" storyline, with Peter dying in his body.
-Possessing his host's body and memories, Otto was determined to both prove himself better as Spider-Man than Peter and a better man as the Superior Spider-Man, but was eventually forced to sacrifice himself to restore his host when his focus on the larger picture and his own ego resulted in the Goblin King taking control of New York City in a massive attack at the Goblin Nation.
+Otto Octavius swapped bodies with Peter Parker during the Dying Wish storyline, with Peter dying in his body.
+Possessing Peter's body and memories, Otto aims to become a superior replacement to him as the Superior Spider-Man, but is eventually forced to sacrifice himself to restore his host when he inadvertently allows the Goblin King to take control of New York City.

 Miles Morales

-Miles Morales, a half Puerto Rican and half Black teenager from the Ultimate Marvel universe (Earth-1610), has an origin almost identical to Peter Parker, but has the ability to shock people (in which he calls his venom) and the ability to turn invisible.
-After he was brought into the mainstream 616 universe, he keeps fighting crime as Spider-Man.
+Miles Morales, a half Puerto Rican and half Black teenager from the Ultimate Marvel universe (Earth-1610), has an origin almost identical to Peter Parker, but possesses the additional ability to generate electricity and become invisible.
+After he and his family are transported to the mainstream 616 universe during Secret Wars, Miles continues fighting crime as Spider-Man.

+Kurt Wagner

+Nightcrawler (Kurt Wagner) was loaned a spare Spider-Man suit while on the run from Orchis.
+He later becomes the Uncanny Spider-Man ("Spinnenmann"/"Creepy Crawler") to atone for his actions under Orchis' control.